Dragon’s Tongue, also called Hemigraphis Repanda (hem-ee-GRAF-iss, REP-an-duh), belongs to the Acanthaceae family and is native to Malaysia and India.

 Dragon’s Tongue Uses

-The stunning purple foliage of the dragon’s tongue makes the small houseplant an excellent choice for ground covers, hanging baskets, color container gardens, window boxes, garden borders, and a terrarium plant.
+The stunning purple foliage of the dragon’s tongue makes the small houseplant an excellent choice for ground covers, hanging baskets, color container gardens, window boxes, garden borders, terrariums, and other enclosures.

 The evergreen plant also produces nectar in the blooming months and attracts pollinators such as bees and hummingbirds.